Zhou1213CN/Final_Project_Group2/README.md

 | musae_ENGB_edges.csv        | 35324           | 2630             | 7s locally (only Luby’s) <br />20s locally (Luby’s +Augment) |      |
 | log_normal_100.csv          | 2671            | 42               | 3s locally (only Luby’s)                                     |      |

-Your goal is to compute a matching as large as possible for each graph.

 ## Discussion of Technicality

 ### 1. Revised Luby's Algorithm